 Note:

 The importance of introducing arbitrary constant c, immediately after integration.
-Otherwise, the term would be lost.
+Otherwise, the term

 Extended Form of Linear Differential Equations